Skip to Main Content

 3. Does the Judicial Branch oversee the Judicial Selection Commission?

-No. The Judicial Selection CommissionExternal Link (860-713-5300) is an independent, non-partisan commission of lawyers and non-lawyers appointed by the governor and the General Assembly to seek and approve qualified applicants for judgeships.
+No. The Judicial Selection Commissionimage (860-256-2957) is an independent, non-partisan commission of lawyers and non-lawyers appointed by the governor and leadership of the General Assembly to seek and approve qualified applicants for judgeships.
 The commission also evaluates incumbent judges who seek reappointment and forwards to the governor for consideration the names of those judges recommended for reappointment.
 The Judicial Selection Commission’s powers are outlined in Section 51-44a of the Connecticut General Statutes.

 4. What is the Judicial Review Council?

-The Judicial Review CouncilExternal Link (860-566-5424) investigates complaints against judges and may initiate an investigation.
+The Judicial Review Councilimage (860-566-5424) investigates complaints against judges and may initiate an investigation.
 Its powers and composition are outlined in sections 51-51k and 51-51l of the Connecticut General Statutes.
 The Judicial Branch does not oversee the Judicial Review Council.

-Age 70 is the mandatory retirement age for Supreme Court justices, Appellate Court judges and Superior Court judges.
-Judge trial referees are judges who are 70 years or older and who have been designated by the chief justice of the Supreme Court to hear certain cases.
+Age 70 is the constitutionally mandatory retirement age for Supreme Court justices, Appellate Court judges and Superior Court judges.
+Judge trial referees are judges who are 70 years or older and who have been designated by the chief justice to hear certain types of cases prescribed by statute.

-Senior judges have retired from full-time active service but have not reached age 70.
-Senior judges may hear matters, as assigned.
+Senior judges have retired from full-time active service, but they have not reached age 70.
+Senior judges are constitutional officers who have all of the authority that Superior Court judges have.

 6. Who makes judges’ assignments?
 How often do they occur?